Last edited on February 19, 2022 by Timothy C. Hain, MD, Chicago IL.

 |Downbeating nystagmus on lateral gaze.
 Recorded using an Micromedical Technology IR tracking system at Chicago Dizziness and Hearing.|

 The MRI scan of the brain is nearly always normal.
-After eye movement examination and MRI, the single most useful clinical test is usually a chest X-ray, and if this fails to reveal a tumor, gynecological evaluation in women, a CT scan of the test in either gender, and then a PET scan.
+After eye movement examination and MRI, the single most useful clinical test is usually a chest X-ray, and if this fails to reveal a tumor, gynecological evaluation in women, a CT scan of the chest in either gender, and then a PET scan of the entire body.
 Pathological examination of these cases often reveals profound loss of Purkinje cells, which are the output cells for the cerebellum.

 Note that VNG test usually does not detect this syndrome -- because most VNG machines sample eye movements too slowly to see the rapid nystagmus of this syndrome - -it is diagnosed with the doctor's "eyeball".
 If your doctor or audiologist doesn't have good clinical judgement and experience, this can easily be missed !